William Z. Foster: Organizing packinghouse workers

-Unions had tried to organize the packinghouses for decades before World War I: the Knights of Labor had led organizing drives among these workers in the 1870s and 1880s, while the Amalgamated Meat Cutters and Butcher Workmen had made gains among the many diverse ethnic groups working in the industry in the first decade of the century.
-In both cases the industry, concentrated in the hands of a few large and powerful corporations, drove out the unions.
+In 1917, Foster and the CFL turned their attention to Chicago's meat-packing industry.
+Unions had tried to organize the packinghouses for decades before World War I. The Knights of Labor led organizing drives among these workers in the early 1880s, and the Amalgamated Meat Cutters and Butcher Workmen made gains among the industry's many diverse ethnic groups in the first decade of the 20th century.
+By 1904, however, union activity in the packinghouses of the Union Stock Yards had declined.

-With America's entry into the First World War the demand for meat increased tremendously, while the draft and near standstill of immigration from Europe led to labor shortages that reduced the number of persons willing to scab in the event of a strike.
-In addition, the federal government had an interest in maintaining production unimpeded and avoiding the disruption that a strike of 50,000 packinghouse workers would entail.
-This opened up the possibility of organizing these workers on an industrial basis more so than any before, leading Foster to remark that, "The gods were indeed fighting on the side of labor".
+With America's entry into the World War I, the demand for meat increased tremendously while conscription and the near standstill of immigration from Europe led to labor shortages that improved workers' collective bargaining power.
+In addition, the federal government had an interest in maintaining production unimpeded and avoiding the disruption that a packinghouse workers' strike would entail.
+Before the CFL could organize these workers, it had to resolve the competing claims of the various unions that represented different segments of the industry.